Information and Services from the Health Office

 Role of the Health Office Staff

 A Registered Nurse (RN) is assigned to every school and is the first point of contact for your questions and concerns.
-They have a Baccalaureate degree or above, have additional post-graduate education related to school health issues, and have a School Nurse Health Services Credential through the California Commission on Teacher Credentialing.
+They have a Baccalaureate degree or above, additional postgraduate education related to school health issues, and a School Nurse Health Services Credential through the California Commission on Teacher Credentialing.

-School nurses are the primary health care providers within the educational environment promoting optimum health status, physical, mental and emotional health, so that all students may achieve their fullest potential as a learner and a person.
+School nurses are the primary health care providers within the educational environment, promoting optimum health status and physical, mental, and emotional health so that all students may achieve their fullest potential as learners and people.

 Only a school nurse can:

 Health Technicians (HT) and Special Education Health Technicians (SEHT) are unlicensed personnel with training in First Aid, CPR, Medication Administration, and Specialized Procedures as needed under the direct supervision of the credentialed school nurse.
-Another point of contact, that can be reached if the school nurse is not available, is the Nursing Cluster Coordinator, Sue Delira, who may be reached at [email protected] or 619-221-8090.
+Another point of contact that can be reached if the school nurse is unavailable is the Nursing Cluster Coordinator, Sue Delira, who may be reached at [email protected] or 619-221-8090.

 Forms and Health Information

-Please contact the Health Office if you have a child with a health concern, need information about immunization requirements or health insurance.
-We also can provide information about accessing wellness and community resources.
+Please contact the Health Office if you have a child with a health concern, need information about immunization requirements, or need health insurance.
+We can also provide information about accessing wellness and community resources.

 Administration of Medications